 Heavy Hearted in Doldrums is Antwon’s first, in his words, “album-album” – and he’s already in the studio working on his next, which is meant to be the two-punch to this release.
 “Those albums you listen to while you sleep and shit… I made it to be like that,” he says.
 You can lay all night listening after downloading it for free here.

-I met up with Antwon before his record release party (our man Alexander Spit played too) in conjunction with UNIF, who he just dropped his latest album Heavy Hearted in Doldrums and merch through.
+I met up with Antwon before his record release party (Alexander Spit played too) in conjunction with UNIF, who he just dropped his latest album Heavy Hearted in Doldrums and merch through.
 My friend, writer/rapper Senay Kenfe (I know, we’re joined at the hip) came through to shoot the photos below and Antwon, Senay, and I all chopped it up about the latest album, Diddy water, keeping it 100 emoji-wise, his mom’s top shelf taste in music, and just coming at life au naturel without that hustle (#NATUREBOYZ).

 ALINA: So you just moved to LA from San Jose.
 Why?
 Do you like it here so far?